Coverage estimation

 The Toolbar provides access to the tools for estimating coverage requirements.

-Draw path tool: Use the Path tool to define high-density deployment areas such as hiking paths, rail lines, power lines.
+Draw path: Use the Path tool to define high-density deployment areas such as hiking paths, rail lines, power lines.

-Draw area tool: Use the Area tool to define lower density deployment areas such as forested areas.
+Draw area: Use the Area tool to define lower density deployment areas such as forested areas.

-Plan connectivity tool: Use the Connectivity tool to define the number and placement of Border Gateways and Mesh Gateways to build up a successful Mesh Network in the Site.
+Plan connectivity: Use the Connectivity tool to define the number and placement of Border Gateways and Mesh Gateways to build up a successful Mesh Network in the Site.

 You can view the Site in Terrain view, Map view, 3D view and Fire risk view.